 Maintenance: Intermediate | Climate: Warm + Humid | Light: Bright + Indirect | Watering: Semi-frequent | Pet Safe: No

-The Pink Princess prefers bright, indirect light to maintain its appearance.
+Offer your Prince of Orange bright, indirect light to maintain its appearance and growth.
 Sunlight filtered through blinds or curtains, and placement a few feet away from a bright window is ideal.
-Well-lit conditions produce a range of leaf variegation with pinks and greens.
 It will tolerate lighting in between bright and low, however, it will affect its size and color.
 Keep it away from direct sunlight and rotate it regularly for even growth.

 Water generously once the top 50%-75% of soil has dried, allowing excess water to drain out.
 It can tolerate brief periods of drought on occasion but keep in mind that this plant is native to tropical environments.
 Reduce watering frequency during fall and winter.
 To maintain the quality of your soil and leaf appearance, we do not recommend tap water.